-Howard’s troops made good progress on July 27.
-Dodge's Sixteenth Corps was first to deploy on a ridge running southward from the end of Maj.
-Gen. George Thomas' line.
-Then division after division extended the position of Maj.
-Gen. John A. Logan's Fifteenth Corps.
-By nightfall, the Army of the Tennessee had pushed Sherman's flank almost two miles to the south.
-Sherman, expecting Hood to react to this threat, directed one of Thomas' divisions to march to Logan's assistance on the morning of the 28th.
-Along Howard's line, soldiers dug in and brought up artillery.
-Logan, who had held the extreme right, ordered two of his division to refuse to the west in preparation for a possible attack.
-Logan's men piled rails and logs in impromptu breastworks.
+Unmolested, Howard’s men filled in on Thomas’ right and extended the Union line toward the railroad during the day.
+By nightfall, Howard had pushed Sherman's right flank almost two miles to the south of Thomas and due west of Atlanta.
+On the 28th, soldiers dug in and brought up artillery all along Howard's line.
+Maj.
+Gen. John “Black Jack” Logan, who held the extreme right of Howard’s army with the XV Corps, ordered two of his divisions to extend the line to the west parallel to Lick Skillet Road in preparation for a possible attack.
+Logan's men piled up rails and logs as impromptu breastworks.
 The Illinoisan also ordered plenty of ammunition brought forward, a hundred rounds per man.
 The Federals were getting ready for a fight.

 Hood planned to give it to them.
-To S.D.
-Lee, his youngest (30 years old) and newest corps commander, he issued these orders: march west out of the city along Lick Skillet Road, and take position near Ezra Church three miles from town.
-The church lay at a key crossroads, for bisecting Lick Skillet was the north-south thoroughfare which the Yankees would be using in their march.
-Lee was to seize this important crossroads and entrench to the north.
-Stewart's corps was also involved.
-Stewart was to lead two divisions via Lick Skillet to the western edge of Atlanta's defenses and wait for Lee to get into position at Ezra Church on the 28th; then, on the next morning, "we were to move out on that road, turn to the right, pass in rear of the enemy, and attack," presumably against the Federals' right rear, after marching beyond Lee's divisions holding the front.
+To Lt.
+Gen. Stephen D. Lee, his youngest (30 years old) and newest corps commander, he issued these orders: march west out of the city along Lick Skillet Road, and take position near Ezra Church three miles from town.
+The church lay at a key crossroads, for bisecting Lick Skillet was the north-south thoroughfare which the Yankees would be using in their move south.
+Lee was to seize this important crossroads and entrench facing north.
+Maj.
+Gen. Alexander Stewart's corps also had a role.
+Stewart was to lead two divisions via Lick Skillet to the western edge of Atlanta's defenses and wait for Lee to get into position at Ezra Church; then, the next morning, "we were to move out on that road, turn to the right, pass in rear of the enemy, and attack," presumably against the Federals' right rear, after marching beyond Lee's divisions holding the front.

 Ten minutes after Brown had begun, Clayton's division arrived, which Lee promptly ordered to advance.
 Unfortunately for the Southerners, Lee's battle was becoming one of uncoordinated attacks by troops as they arrived.
 The bluecoats heard the fire to their right (the attack of Brown's division) and stood ready in their makeshift works of rails and trenches.
-The men of Woods' right brigade, Hugo Wangelin's, had gone into Ezra Church and pulled out the pews to reinforce their parapets.
-Gen. Howard had hurried assistance to Logan's threatened line.
-A dozen regiments were ordered from the Sixteenth and Seventeenth corps, and some rushed into the fight in time to help beat back Clayton's assault.
+The men of Woods' right brigade, Col. Hugo Wangelin's, had gone into Ezra Church and pulled out the pews to reinforce their parapets.
+Howard hurried assistance to Logan's threatened line.
+A dozen regiments were ordered from the XVI and XVII corps, and some rushed into the fight in time to help beat back Clayton's assault.
 Clayton had had enough.
 He posted his reserve brigade against possible Yankee counterattack and awaited orders.